bethany-j-allen/Total-Evidence-Tutorial/README.md

 ### Any programmer-friendly text editor

-We will need to edit the XML files produced by BEAUti, for which we'll need a text editor.
+We will need to view our data input files to understand their format, for which we'll need a text editor.
 It's best to use one designed for programmers as these include nice features such as syntax highlighting, which makes the code more reader-friendly.
 [Sublime Text](https://www.sublimetext.com) is a good option which is available for MacOS, Windows and Linux.

 ### Tracer